 Walk-in Fishing Areas are similar to WIHAs in that anyone with a valid fishing license may enter the property to fish.
 Unless otherwise specified within Department publications, WIFAs are open year-round.
-Walk-in Fishing Areas in Wyoming are not as prevalent as hunting rifeas in (r) onling area interested prevalent as hunting areas simply because fewer water sources exist compared to hunting areas.
+Walk-in Fishing Areas in Wyoming are not as prevalent as hunting areas simply because fewer water sources exist compared to hunting areas.
 Nevertheless, WIFAs provide valuable fishing access, particularly during the summer months.
-For 2016, 3,845 lake acres and 88 stream miles were available for anglers, thanks to the 67 landowners enrolled in the WIFA program (Figure 3).
-This is a slight decrease from 2015 due to the withdrawal of a reservoir (in order to drain and make repairs), and one FWIA.
+For 2019, a total of 4,007 lake acres and 89 stream miles were available for anglers, thanks to the 68 landowners enrolled in the WIFA program (Figure 3).